“A history degree from Carroll teaches one to be a critical thinker and to learn from past experiences.”

 An analytical survey of major developments and trends in United States diplomacy from the American Revolution to the present.
 Fall semester, odd-numbered years and spring semester, even-numbered years.

-HI 424 History of the Trans-Mississippi West 3 credits
+HI 424 History of the American West 3 credits

 HI 486 Readings and Conference 1-3 credits